 7. Avoid stacked links

 With the small screen sizes, it is easy to make the mistake of having links too close to each other or piled on top of each other.
 It becomes frustrating to readers during navigation.
 Clicking on a particular link can lead to a recipient being directed to the link they didn't mean to click.
 Links are good for marketing, but if you are using multiple links, separate them with texts or images to give room for clicking.

 8. Test your email across devices and email clients

-You need to know how the emails are displaying on multiple devices and email clients before sending it to your subscribers.
+You need to know how the emails are displayed on multiple devices and email clients before sending them to your subscribers.
 You can send your colleagues a test email to help you see how it displays on different devices.
 Alternatively, use tools such as Litmus or Campaign Monitor that will give you a preview of how the email appears in more than 25 email clients and devices.
-You will know the areas that need improvement for better customer experience.
+You will know the areas that need improvement for a better customer experience.